EU outlines ambitious AI regulations focused on risky uses - WTMJ

 The proposals include a prohibition in principle on controversial “remote biometric identification,” such as the use of live facial recognition to pick people out of crowds in real time, because “there is no room for mass surveillance in our society,” Vestager said.

 There will, however, be an exception for narrowly defined law enforcement purposes such as searching for a missing child or a wanted person or preventing a terror attack.
-But some EU lawmakers and digital rights groups called for the carve-out to be removed over fears it could be used by authorities to justify widespread future use of the technology, which they say is intrusive and inaccurate.
+But some EU lawmakers and digital rights groups want the carve-out removed over fears it could be used by authorities to justify widespread future use of the technology, which they say is intrusive and inaccurate.

 Biometric and mass surveillance technology “in our public spaces undermines our freedom and threatens our open societies,” said Patrick Breyer, an EU Pirate party lawmaker.
 “We cannot allow the discrimination of certain groups of people and the false incrimination of countless individuals by these technologies”